 - Staying silent instead of speaking up when we know something is wrong.
 We’ll let unethical behaviour or poor decisions happen without calling them out, because it’s easier than speaking up.

 - Failing to address performance and behaviour issues, until they are too big to ignore.
 We’ll wait until someone gets really upset before we look at fixing the problem.

-Do You Feel Overwhelmed and Flustered?
+Do You Feel Like You’re Too Busy to Think Properly?
 Try My Online Course.

 That’s why I created the Time Management for Leaders Online Course, to help you focus on what matters, feel more organised and get your important work done.

 The course is self-paced and contains tools and techniques to help you manage your workload, improve productivity and achieve the right outcomes for your team.
 Click here to learn more and enrol.